 Stability and Beam

 When it comes to stability in a kayak, it is possible to have too much of a good thing.
 There are several reasons why you don’t want too much stability.
 First consider the factors that make a kayak highly stable and what those factors do to your speed and efficiency.
 The two main ways that boats get their stability are from having weight concentrated below the center of buoyancy (i.e. a lead keel on a sailboat) and from their overall form (width or beam, flatness of the bottom, etc.).
 Kayaks get practically all their stability from the later, called "form-stability".
-So wider kayaks are generally more stable than narrow ones, but the wider a kayak, the more work it takes to paddle it -- at any speed.
-So generally the more stable (i.e. wider) your kayak, the harder you'll have to work to keep up to your friends whether paddling at an all day pace or sprinting.
-Another reason why you don't really want an excessively stable kayak is that the kayak's beam is the lever that waves use to capsize you.
+So wider kayaks are generally more stable than narrow ones, but the wider a kayak, the more work it is to paddle -- at any speed.
+So generally, the more stable (i.e. wider) your kayak, the harder you'll have to work to keep up to your friends.
+This is true whether you're paddling at an all day pace or sprinting.
+Another reason why you don't really want an excessively stable kayak is that the kayak's beam (width) is the lever that waves use to capsize you.
 Yes, you read that right.
-The problem is form-stability doesn't’t necessarily act to keep a boat right side up, rather form-stability acts to keep a boat perpendicular to the surface of the water.
-When a steep wave hits a kayak from the side, the last thing you want is to be perpendicular to the water; being perpendicular to the water on the wave face would mean you are beyond the point of no return for a capsize.
-As a kayaker, you need to learn to lean into waves that hit you from the side, and the reason why you need to lean into the waves is so you can use your body weight to fight and overcome your kayak’s "stability" in order to prevent a capsize.
+The problem is that form-stability doesn't necessarily act to keep a boat right side up.
+Form-stability acts to keep a boat perpendicular to the surface of the water.
+When a steep wave hits a kayak from the side, the last thing you want is to be perpendicular to the water; being perpendicular to the water on the face of a breaking wave would mean you are beyond the point of no return for a capsize.
+As a kayaker, you need to learn to lean into waves that hit you from the side, and the reason you need to lean into the waves is so you can use your body weight to overcome your kayak’s "stability" in order to prevent a capsize.
 So in rough water, the more stable your kayak the harder you have to lean.
 In essence, the reason you have to lean at all when a wave hits from the side is to cancel out your kayak's stability.
 It’s counterintuitive, but true.
 So you don’t really want a kayak that is more stable than you need, but how stable should that be?

-Stability is one of the few kayak tests you can do on a calm day and actually learn something useful about a sea kayak, and you don’t have to be an expert to test a kayak for stability.
-As a quick test of stability, put the kayak on the water, and if you can easily balance while sitting on the rear deck of the kayak with your feet on the seat (with no assistance from your paddle), then it's time to buy a sleeker, less tubby boat.
-To test whether a kayak is stable enough for you, float in calm water with both hands off the paddle (even one hand on the paddle makes you more stable just as the pole carried by tight-rope walkers makes them more stable).
-If this test makes you jittery (in calm water), the kayak may be fine for racing or some other activities where you'll have your hands on your paddle at all times, but I wouldn't’t want to use the kayak for long trips.
+Checking a kayaks stability is one of the few kayak tests you can do on a calm day and actually learn something useful about a sea kayak, and you don’t have to be an expert to test a kayak for stability.
+As a quick test, put the kayak on the water, and if you can easily balance while sitting on the rear deck of the kayak with your feet on the seat (with no assistance from your paddle), then it's time to buy a sleeker, less tubby boat.
+Another test you can do is float in calm water with both hands off the paddle (even one hand on the paddle makes you more stable just as the pole carried by tight-rope walkers makes them more stable).
+If this test makes you jittery (in calm water), the kayak may be fine for racing or some other activities where you'll have your hands on your paddle at all times, but I wouldn't want to use the kayak for long trips.
 So take a kayak out in calm water, and see if it feels stable to YOU; if it feels stable in calm water, then it is stable enough for any conditions that are appropriate for your skills.
-If a sea kayak doesn't feel stable even in calm water, then it is too tippy for your level of experience (balance improves over time) You may want to try such a kayak again in a year or so to see if your impression changes, but don't buy it expecting to grow into it.
-Remember this section is for you intermediate level kayakers.
-A beginner may grow into a less stable kayak after a day or two of training, but the more experienced you are, the longer it is going to take to feel comfortable in a kayak that starts out feeling tippy.
-I've seen many experienced paddlers who bought kayaks that were too tippy for them and never got used to it.
-So if you are an intermediate, when it comes to stability buy what is right for you today not what you think you will be ready for next year.
+If a sea kayak doesn't feel stable even in calm water, then it is too tippy for your level of experience (balance improves over time).
+You may want to try such a kayak again in a year or so to see if your impression changes, but don't buy it expecting to grow into it.
+Remember, this section is for intermediate level kayakers.
+A beginner may grow into a less stable kayak after a day or two of training, but the more experienced you are, the longer it will take for you to feel comfortable in a kayak that starts out feeling tippy.
+I've seen many experienced paddlers who've bought kayaks that were too tippy for them and never got used to it.
+So if you are an intermediate, when it comes to stability buy what is right for you today, not what you think you will be ready for next year.

-Rudder Dependent Kayaks vs. Rudder-Free Kayaks (With and Without Skegs)
+Rudder Dependent Kayaks vs. Rudder-Free Kayaks (i.e. With and Without Retractable Skegs)

-When moving forward while sideways to the wind, most boats tend to turn somewhat upwind.
-This is called weather cocking (often the analogy of the arrowhead on a wind vane is used to visualize the boat’s tendency to point or cock toward weather).
-Weather cocking can be quite annoying when you are trying to stay on a course sideways to the wind, which is a common situation during crossings between islands or crossings from one side of a long, narrow lake to the other, because wind tends to blow parallel to a channel or lengthwise on a long, narrow body of water.
-Weather cocking is the bane of all unskilled paddlers and/or those with poor handling boats.
+When moving forward while sideways to the wind, most boats tend to turn upwind.
+This is called weather cocking (the analogy of the arrowhead on a wind vane is used to visualize the boat’s tendency to point or cock toward weather).
+Weather cocking can be quite annoying when you are trying to stay on a course sideways to the wind.
+This comes up a lot when crossing between islands or from one side of a long, narrow lake to the other.
+This is due to the fact that wind tends to blow parallel to a channel or lengthwise down a long, narrow body of water.
+Weather cocking is the bane of all unskilled sea kayakers or anyone with a poor handling boat.

 There is much to be said for simplicity in kayak design.
-Fewer gadgets means fewer things to go wrong.
-Rudder cables and pivots can break, and pebbles can jam retractable skegs.
-It is noteworthy that practically none of the Eskimo kayaks had rudders (and Eskimos had many different kayak designs).
-The few exceptions were almost certainly influenced by Westerners who lacked the Eskimo paddler’s skill, and even then I don’t recall any examples of one-person Eskimo kayaks with rudders.
-There is evidence that removable skegs (strapped on when needed) were used by some Eskimos (notably in Greenland), but there again it may have been a recent crutch influenced by Westerners at a time when the kayak culture (and skills) was in decline.
+Fewer gadgets means fewer things can go wrong.
+Rudder cables and hinges can break, and pebbles can jam retractable skegs.
+It is noteworthy that practically none of the traditional kayaks had rudders (and Inuits had many different kayak designs styles).
+The few exceptions were almost certainly influenced by Westerners who lacked the Inuit paddler’s skill, and even then I don’t recall any example of one-person Inuit kayaks with rudders.
+There is evidence that removable skegs (strapped on when needed) were used by some Inuit paddlers (notably in Greenland), but there again it may have been a recent crutch influenced by Westerners at a time when the kayak culture (and skills) was in decline.
 There are kayaks built today that are designed to be used without rudders or skegs.
-This is a valid option provided the paddler has enough skill to steer it efficiently in side winds and chooses a model that isn't’t too big for him or her to handle efficiently in the anticipated conditions.
-However, one potential risk is that a kayak without a skeg or rudder may handle fine in light to moderate winds (hardly any noticeable weather cocking etc.) but become impossible (at least for all but experts) to turn up wind in strong winds.
-This may prove to be the ultimate advantage kayaks with skegs -- with good hull design, a balance can be struck where you use the skeg to keep the kayak from turning up wind when holding a course sideways to the wind, and yet by lifting the skeg up, the kayak becomes easy to turn up wind even in strong winds.
+This is a valid option, provided the paddler has enough skill to steer it efficiently in side winds and chooses a model that isn't too big for him or her to handle efficiently in the anticipated conditions.
+One potential risk, however, is that a kayak without a skeg or rudder may handle fine in light to moderate winds (hardly any noticeable weather cocking etc.), but become impossible (at least for all but experts) to turn up wind in strong winds.
+This may prove to be the ultimate advantage of kayaks with retractable skegs.
+With good hull design, a balance can be struck: you can drop the skeg down to keep the kayak from turning up wind when holding a course sideways to the wind or lift the skeg up to make it easy to turn up wind even in strong winds.